Mahmoud-Ehab/global-store/backend/README.md

 Any program can be considered as a store with one or more storages (subprograms) and at least one facility for each storage.
 Any subprogram, moreover, is a program itself; hath its own storages and facilites (a program can relatively be called storage or facilite for another).
 Storages can vary in properties: such as structures and types of elements, also, they can share facilities.
 A facility is an equipment that is used to retrieve, manipulate, or remove elements from storages.
 Speaking more technically, a program is an accumulation of algorithms and data structures, as the store is a collection of facilites and storages.
 This is the perception upon which each piece of the architecture will be designed.

-To amplify the distinction between storages and facilities in technical sense, we shall define a storage as a subprogram, a set of classes, or as set of types (structures or interfaces), whereas a faclity is either a subprogram or a set of classes.
+To amplify the distinction between storages and facilities in technical sense, we shall define a storage as a subprogram, a set of classes, or a set of types (structures or interfaces), whereas a faclity is either a subprogram or a set of classes.
 A storage can be a subprogram in case it has high level of complexity which requires breaking it down, it can be a class whose methods will be delegated by facilites, or it can be just a type that will be used by facilites.
 Similary, a facility can be a subprogram, or a class that will either use the types of the storage or delegate some functionality to the classes thereof.

 This component (the backend) is considered as the storage of the web application.
 It has only one storage along with its facility, which we shall call the "Database" and the "Server", respectively.
 Each of which, in turn, contains its own storages and facilities.